kathyming/School_District_Analysis/README.md

 * The size of a school had a negative impact on scores.
 The larger the school, the lower the scores.
 * A larger shcool budget did not result in better test scores.
 As spending rose, passing percentages declined.
 * School test scores appeared to be consistent across grade levels.
+Another analysis should be done to see how spending relates to school type.
+Charter schools scored much higher than District schools, but did they spend more or less than District schools.
+In planing future spending, it would be good to know if Charter shcools are out performing and under spending than District schools.